pavoni/resque-rate_limited_queue/README.md

 The most elegant is using [resque-scheduler](https://github.com/resque/resque-scheduler), this works well as long as you aren't running on a platform like heroku which requires a dedicated worker to run the resque-scheduler.

-To tell the gem to use resque-scheduler you need to include resque-scheduler in your Gemfile - and also let the gem know which queue to use to schedule the unpause job (make sure this isn't a queue that could get paused).
+To tell the gem to use `resque-scheduler` you need to include it in your Gemfile - and also let the gem know which queue to use to schedule the unpause job (make sure this isn't a queue that could get paused).
 Put this in an initializer.

 ```ruby
 Resque::Plugins::RateLimitedQueue::UnPause.queue = :my_queue
 ```

 Please see the section below on how to unpause on heroku as an alternative.
-If you don't install resque-scheduler AND configure the queue, then the gem will not schedule unpause jobs this way.
+If you don't install `resque-scheduler` AND configure the queue, then the gem will not schedule unpause jobs this way.

 #### Workers
 Queues are paused by renaming them, so a resque queue called 'twitter\_api' will be renamed 'twitter\_api\_paused' when it hits a rate limit.
 Of course this will only work if your resque workers are not also taking jobs from the 'twitter\_api\_paused' queue.
 So your worker commands need to look like: